-Tinkoff-Saxo rider Roman Kreuziger has published some of his blood data on a website ahead of his CAS doping hearing
+Tinkoff-Saxo rider Roman Kreuziger has taken the step of publishing his blood data online ahead of his hearing at the Court of Arbitration for Sport.

 “I have never tested positive for doping.
 Despite this for a year and a half now I have been living in uncertainly as to whether I will be able to continue to devote myself to my life's passion and continue with my career,” Kreuziger writes in an open letter.